 In 2017 the equine manager at Riding to the Top, Catherine Fellows, began to talk about the Masterson Method and they both thought this would be a great modality for the horses at RTT.
 Samantha Walker, a Certified Practitioner came to the center and did a presentation.
 Margi then did a weekend with Samantha to learn the techniques and began practicing on the RTT horses.
 In 2019 she became an Equine Specialist, as well as a Reiki Practitioner, which is a great addition to the Masterson work.

-Since then, she has worked on and listened to all the horses at Riding to the Top, and loves the partnership and bond that Masterson provides to horse and human.
-She did her part to spread the Bladder Meridian when she practiced with a couple of horses at a barn in Ireland where she was staying.
-She taught the Bladder Meridian to several students at the RTT barn and looks forward to teaching again.
-And she always feels good when a horse relaxes enough to give a response, especially a yawn.
+Since then, she has worked on and listened to all the horses at Riding to the Top, and other barns in the area.
+She loves the partnership and bond that Masterson provides to horse and human.
+While staying at a farm in Ireland, she did her part to spread the Bladder Meridian around the world when she practiced with a couple of horses at a barn.
+She teaches the Bladder Meridian to students and volunteers at the RTT barn whenever she has a chance.
+The best feeling is when a horse relaxes enough to give a response, especially a yawn.